GiladSharabi/Shvetz-Family-Maze/README.md

 ## Feedback

-We value your feedback!
-If you have any suggestions, bug reports, or feature requests, please don't hesitate to reach out to us.
+I value your feedback!
+If you have any suggestions, bug reports, or feature requests, please don't hesitate to reach out to me - gilad1197@gmail.com.

 ## Credits